RebelCodeBase/sopel-rss/README.md

 |t    |{}        |
 |y    |%16→%20 {}|

 You can use nearly any character you like but the percent sign % has a special meaning: it is the escape sign.
-If you want the bot to print a percent sign then you have to specify it twice: if the title of an item is "itemtitle" then *t|%%{}* will output "%itemtitle".
-The same is true for a comma after an escape sequence: if the title of an item is "itemtitle" then *t|%17%,{}%20* will output ",itemtitle" in italics.
+If you want the bot to print a percent sign then you have to specify it twice: if the title of an item is "itemtitle" then *t=t|%%{}* will output "%itemtitle".
+The same is true for a comma after an escape sequence: if the title of an item is "itemtitle" then *t=t|%17%,{}%20* will output ",itemtitle" in italics.

 To print colors you have to use the percent sign the color code of a foreground color.
 Optionally you can add a dollar sign the color code of a background color.
 Here is a list of all valid color and other formatting codes: